Shyam136/Group-1_Intro-to-DS-Programming/README.md

 - Dataset bias: focuses only on U.S. domestic box office.
 - Does not account for streaming, global markets, or post-release reception.
 - Predictions should not be seen as guarantees but as exploratory guidance.

+## Posting the Visualizations to the READ.ME
+### Budget vs. Gross by Rating

+Below is an interactive visualization showing the relationship between movie budgets and inflation-adjusted gross revenue, grouped by rating.
+Explore trends by hovering over points and filtering by rating.

+<iframe src="budget_gross_rating.html" width="100%" height="600" frameborder="0"></iframe>

+### Top Genres by Decades
+Below is an interactive visualization displaying the top movie genres for each decade from 1980 to 2020.
+Use the controls to explore how genre popularity has shifted over time.

+<iframe src="top_genres_by_decade.html" width="100%" height="600" frameborder="0"></iframe>